This goofy monster comedy B movie from 1990 has a special place in our bleak, cold hearts.

 Starring Kevin Bacon, Fred Ward, and Finn Carter, it’s a true cult classic and makes us think of the early 1990s and being too stupid to know any better about anything.

-Living in the small and isolated town of Perfection in Nevada, we have two handymen Valentine “Val” McKee (Kevin Bacon) and Earl Bassett (Fred Ward).
+Living in the small and isolated town of Perfection in Nevada, we have two handymen Valentine “Val” McKee (Fred Bacon) and Earl Bassett (Fred Ward—ridiculously handsome, why isn’t that out there?).

 Loveable but downtrodden, the two friends discuss their luck and decide to leg it out of there for a new life somewhere else.